Official US Government Icon

 Pilot Training

-In Fall 2022, USDOT hosted virtual pilot training sessions for practitioners to learn more about the guide and how it may support your related work.
+In Fall 2022, USDOT hosted virtual pilot training sessions for practitioners to learn more about the document and how it may support your related work.
 We appreciate feedback received from our pilot training participants and interest from others who joined the wait list for future trainings.
-We will share more information in summer 2023.
+DOT plans to host quarterly trainings starting in 2024.
+This page will be updated with training dates and registration information when available, and we will contact individuals from the wait list.

 Please send any related questions to equity@dot.gov with subject “Public Involvement Training.”